 4.2 Balance your body weight between left and right.

 Tips: The main power of your loop should come from your leg, not your shoulder or arm.

 Forehand Drive Against Block

-This tutorial demonstrates how to perform forehand topspin drive which is the main offensive strokes in the table tennis game.
+This tutorial demonstrates how to perform a forehand topspin drive, the main offensive strokes in the table tennis game.
 The topspin drive generates light to medium topspin that produces low ball projectile.
-It is also the foundation of other higher level technique, such as topspin loop.
+It is also the foundation of other higher-level technique, such as topspin loop.